 In response to the COVID-19 pandemic, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law on March 27, 2020.
 The CARES Act, among other things, includes tax provisions relating to refundable payroll tax credits, deferment of employer's social security payments, net operating loss utilization and carryback periods and modifications to the net interest deduction limitations.
-The CARES Act did not have a material impact on the Company's income tax provision for 2020.
+The CARES Act did not have a material impact on the Company's income tax provision for 2021.
 The Company will continue to evaluate the impact of the CARES Act on its financial position, results of operations and cash flows.

 On December 27, 2020, the President of the United States signed the Consolidated Appropriations Act, 2021 ("Consolidated Appropriations Act") into law.
 The Consolidated Appropriations Act is intended to enhance and expand certain provisions of the CARES Act, allows for the deductions of expenses related to the Payroll Protection Program funds received by companies, and provides an update to meals and entertainment expensing for 2021.
-The Consolidated Appropriations Act did not have a material impact to the Company's income tax provision for 2020.
+The Consolidated Appropriations Act did not have a material impact to the Company's income tax provisions for 2021 and 2020.
+The Company will continue to evaluate the impact of the Consolidated Appropriations Act on its financial position, results of operations and cash flows.